phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 #### Waker Design

 The job of the waker is to push the ID of the woken task to the `wake_queue` of the executor.
-We implement this by creating a new `TaskWaker` struct that stores the task ID and a reference to the the `wake_queue`:
+We implement this by creating a new `TaskWaker` struct that stores the task ID and a reference to the `wake_queue`:

 ```rust
 // in src/task/executor.rs